AlecDannmayr/Public_chatGPT_Terminal/README.md

 10. Enter any name you like click create and copy the secret key, you will only get to see this once so keep it safe and don't share it with anyone online!
 If you loose this key you can always generate a new one by following the steps above.

-11. copy and paste this key back into your .env file in VsCode and paste it between the quotations in the ```API_KEY="<Paste Key Here>"```
+11. Copy and paste this key back into your .env file in VsCode or your textEdit/notebad inside the quotations in the ```API_KEY="<Paste Key Here>"```

 ## Go wild!

-12. save and close all these files, then go back to your terminal/cml and run the command
+12. Save and close all these files, then go back to your terminal/cml and run the command

 ```bash
 npm run TerminatorGPT